Skip to main content

 Make sure you check with your partner/s that they are consenting by asking them.
 Also remember they can change their mind at any time and then all activity must stop.

-In Tasmania, any partner/s that you participate in sexual activity with must be at least 17 years of age.
+In Tasmania, any partner/s that you participate in sexual activity with must be at least 17 years of age, as long as the other person is not in a position of authority – like a carer, coach, teacher, employer, or anybody else with authority over the person.
 A person cannot give their consent to you if they are under the age of 17, if they are under the influence of alcohol or drugs and/or if they are unconscious or asleep.

 Consent is also important when you communicate with other people.
 ‘Sexting’ means sending sexual messages, pictures or videos to another person by phone or computer.
 These are often nude photographs but can also be people having sex.